 In all our hands on reviews here at Electric Teeth, we work out the daily cost of owning toothbrushes.
 It is cheaper than you may think, unless you particularly need, want or can afford the premium options.

 2 minutes, twice a day in the scheme of the day is not a lot of time.
 You may spend an hour commuting to and from work, 20 minutes on social networks, half an hour watching TV, so is 4 minutes or so over the course of a day really a big deal?!

 It is easy to become distracted as cleaning teeth can be boring, it is all too easy for our mind to wander and become distracted.

 Therefore it is important to keep things interesting.

-Premium brushes, like the the Oral-B Pro 6000 come complete with a physical timer that offer a good visual guide and keep you engaged with your clean.
+Premium brushes, like the the Oral-B Genius 9000 come complete smartphone apps/timers that offer a good visual guide and keep you engaged with your clean.

 Apps can log your cleaning performance and give you an indication on just how focused you have been.
 You do not want a sad face now do you!
 These apps even bring in things like news, weather and your photos to keep you interested.

 Why not play your favourite song when cleaning your teeth.
 The minutes will fly by.

 And of course the biggest motivational factor of all is that with clean and healthy teeth you will feel great, look good, have that extra confidence and get praised by your dentist and no pain or expensive medical bills.